oracle-devrel/devo.tutorials/get-started-with-node-express-on-oracle-cloud.md

     Since you identified your public key when you created the instance, this command logs you into your instance.
 You can now issue `sudo` commands to install and start your server.

-6. Enable HTTP connection on port 3000.
+6. Enable HTTP connection on port 3000

     ```console
     $ sudo firewall-cmd --permanent --add-port=3000/tcp
     $ sudo firewall-cmd --reload
     ```

-7. Install the latest version of NodeJS.
+7. Install the latest version of NodeJS

     ```console
     $ sudo yum update